Starz: Background

-The first changes made following the original rollout of the multiplex occurred in 2001, with the rebranding of BET Movies: Starz! as Black Starz! after BET withdrew from the partnership during its acquisition by Viacom (which owned rival pay service Showtime at the time) in 2001.
+The first changes made following the original rollout of the multiplex occurred in 2001, with the rebranding of BET Movies: Starz! as Black Starz! after BET withdrew from the partnership during its acquisition by Viacom (which owned rival pay-TV service Showtime at the time) in 2001.
 A seventh Starz multiplex channel was launched in 2004: Starz!
 Kids was created as a movie service featuring films aimed at children between 2 and 11 years of age, maintaining a format similar to that of Starz!
 Family.
 Unlike the other Starz multiplex channels, Starz!
 Kids was launched on cable systems on a case-by-case basis instead of on a broader national scale.

 The entire multiplex was overhauled on March 28, 2005, as part of an extensive rebranding of the Starz and Encore services.
 While Encore debuted a slightly modified logo and applied the "Encore" brand to the names of its six multiplex channels, Starz underwent a more dramatic makeover, with a completely redesigned logo – which included the exclamation mark being dropped from the channel's name – and a standardized graphics package that was implemented across all of its channels (with some modifications for each channel's format).
 The programming formats of several channels changed entirely: Starz!
 Theater was relaunched as Starz Edge, a movie channel aimed primarily at men 18 to 34 years old (nicknamed "The New Generation" by the channel).
 Starz!
 Kids and Starz!
 Family were combined into a single channel called Starz Kids and Family, to make room for a new channel focusing on comedic feature films called Starz Comedy.
 Black Starz! also changed its name to Starz InBlack.
 The only multiplex channel (other than the primary feed) that retained its original name was Starz Cinema.

 The Starz multiplex has been marketed under several names over the years including the "Starz Encore Super Pak" and the "Starz Super Pak".
 The multiplex now has no "official" marketed name as of 2015.

 On March 28, 2016, Starz introduced a new logo and tagline, "Obsessable".
-This coincides with a revamp of the Starz channels effective April 5 of that year.
-All of Encore's channels will now take on the "Starz" brand, while Encore's main channel will be rebranded "Starz Encore", which will air reruns of Starz originals in addition to films.
+This coincided with a revamp of the Starz channels effective April 5 of that year, with all of Encore's channels taking on the "Starz" brand, and Encore's main channel being rebranded "Starz Encore", and airing reruns of Starz originals in addition to films.
 Starz now has 14 channels in its package.